211225347/Smart-Academic-Library-Assistance-System-SALAS-/README.md

 | ./kanban_explanation.md | Explanation of SALAS Kanban board workflow, WIP limits, and Agile alignment |
 | ./reflection7.md | Reflection on template selection, customization challenges, and tool comparison |

+### Submission Note (Assignment 7)

+This submission demonstrates the implementation of a GitHub Project using the Automated Kanban template, customized to support the Agile workflow of the Smart Academic Library Assistance System (SALAS).
+The Kanban board includes custom columns such as *Testing* and *Blocked*, with all Sprint 1 user stories from Assignment 6 represented as linked GitHub Issues, complete with labels, assignments, and status progression.
+Screenshots of the Kanban board overview, linked issue details, and automation behavior are embedded in this README under the Assignment 7 evidence section to allow independent verification.
+All documentation and artifacts are traceable across assignments to ensure consistency with Agile best practices.

 ### **Kanban Board Summary (Assignment 7)**
 A GitHub Project board was created using the **Automated Kanban** template and customized with:
 - **Testing** column to reflect acceptance‑criteria verification